NaheemOkunade/alx-system_engineering-devops/0x00-shell_basics/README.md

-6-firstdirectory create  directory in a tmp directory
+7-movethatfile: Move file betty to subdirectory my_first_directory which is inside directory tmp